 Contact number: 101 ext 545251

-Thank you for your request which was received by Sussex Police.
+Thank you for your request which has been received by Sussex Police.

 This request will be dealt with under the terms of the Freedom of Information Act 2000 and you will receive a response within the statutory timescale of 20 working days as defined by the Act, from the date of receipt.
 In some circumstances Sussex Police may be unable to achieve this deadline.
 If this is likely you will be informed and given a revised time-scale at the earliest opportunity.